BWS 314

 • Generational wealth building: We provide community development support through homeownership, business development, estate planning and asset management.

-• African-based art, storytelling, & drumming circles: Immersing attendees in the rich cultural traditions.
+• African-based art, Face Painting, storytelling, & drumming circles

 Support our mission by becoming a supporter, donor or sponsor and celebrate our progress with us!